A speaker at a spring homeschool conference encouraged me to think about what is driving my homeschool. You wanna know what I was told?

 Yet I know that kids need to be heard: their frustrations, complaints, requests, and joys (and they need to be taught HOW to communicate them).
 When all of their frustrations, complaints, requests, and joys are heard, they learn to communicate in a way that can be understood and learn how to understand others.

 Sometimes they need loud, mad dashing around the playground equipment playing grounders or creating videos with their songs and dances.
 But I sure don’t.
-So my tendency is to play quiet games, watch documentaries, go for walks, cook together, or engage another readaloud.
+So my tendency is to play quiet games, watch documentaries, go for walks, cook together, or engage in another readaloud.

 So I must balance my needs with their needs.

 Are my needs unimportant in our homeschool days?
 Well, no. (Although it’s easy to say, yes, I don’t matter at all.
-My needs should put on hold for twenty years, forty hours a week.)
+My needs should be put on hold for twenty years, forty hours a week.)